 - Continue holding the Home button until you see the Connect to iTunes screen.

-- iTunes will alert you that it has detected a device in recovery mode.
-Click OK, and then restore the device.
+- If iTunes doesn't open automatically, open it. iTunes will alert you that it has detected a device in recovery mode.

 - Click OK.
 Then restore the device.

 If your device doesn't go into recovery mode, try steps 1–4 again.